ldap3-orm module¶

 The distinguished name

-in this example has been initialized with the values of the configureduid
+DNin this example has been initialized with the values of the configureduidldap attribute and the class attributebase_dn.The

 In order to support keyword arguments used as a template for the DN it is possible to define parameter definitions using